KhronosGroup/OpenXR-SDK/BUILDING.md

 # How to Build

-## Python
+## Python v3.6+ required

 Certain source files are generated at build time from the `xr.xml` file, utilizing python scripts.
-The scripts make use of the python `pathlib` module, which is fully supported as of python version 3.6.
-A known good version of python is 3.7.2, and a known failing version is 3.5.2 (on Windows).
+The scripts make use of the python `pathlib` module, which is fully supported in python version 3.6 or later.

 ## Windows